 “It’s a lovely laying piece of land,” the seller’s tall, blonde realtor said as we walked the 20-acre parcel.
-She was right, and though “lovely laying” was far from our only buying criteria, this acreage was exceeding expectations.
+She was right, and while “lovely laying” was far from our only criteria, this acreage was exceeding expectations.

-When we contacted a realtor last fall, we asked him to help us locate land with the following traits:
+When we contacted a realtor last fall, we asked him to help us find land with the following features:

 - Mountain views